Blog

 Content Marketing for Health & Wellness Brands

-Health and wellness consumers are skeptical.
-Google's quality standards for health content are the strictest across any category.
-We build compliant content pipelines with clinical review, expert authorship, and trust-building frameworks that convert skeptics into customers.
+Wellness consumers research harder and trust slower than any other audience.
+Google's YMYL standards for health content are the strictest in any category.
+We build compliant content pipelines with clinical review, expert authorship, and measurement that ties content to revenue – not pageviews.

 The Problem